publicdocs/uscode/assets/md/titles/usc22/us/usc/t22/ch78/m__us_usc_t22_s7108.md

         (1) __In general__

-        Upon exercising the authority of subsection (a) of this section, the President shall report to the appropriate congressional committees—
+        Upon exercising the authority of subsection (a), the President shall report to the appropriate congressional committees—

             (A) identifying publicly the foreign persons that the President determines are appropriate for sanctions pursuant to this section and the basis for such determination; and